 Image: Screenshot of Scarlett Johansson Dolce Gabbana The One Ad YouTube

-Actress Scarlett Johansson is under fire for accepting the role of real-life trans man Dante “Tex” Gill in mob drama Rub & Tug but she doesn't seem to care that she's taking work from transgender actors.
+Johansson came under fire for accepting the role of real-life trans man Dante “Tex” Gill in the mob drama and the initial statement she released to Bustle magazine defended the casting and showed her insensitivity towards the struggles transgender actors face in Hollywood.

 “Tell them that they can be directed to Jeffrey Tambor, Jared Leto, and Felicity Huffman’s reps for comment,” the statement read.